MusatovIvan/GRF_dp/README.md

 If you have Windows, you might get the whole package just downloading docker from the official website.

 Once docker is installed you will need to use the provided "Dockerfile", to build the docker image.
+The user can build the image as follows:

 ```sh
 docker build -t snpprocimg .
 ```

-The basic image is built on the basis of Ubuntu.22.04 When docker container is run the python script is launched automatically user just needs to specify the folder to mount to container, where the required data lay.
+The basic image is built on the basis of Ubuntu.22.04. \
+When docker container is run the python script is launched automatically, user just needs to specify the folder to mount to container, where the required data lay.

 One possible way to launch the Python processing script is to run the docker as follows:

 ```sh

 docker run -it -v <path_where_chromosomes_and_tsv_file_lay_mount_to_data>:/data snpprocimg /bin/bash
 python3 FP_SNPs_processing_2.py Reference_fasta_files_dirpath:/data/Chromosomes Input_tsv_filename_fullpath:/data/FP_SNPs_10k_GB38_twoAllelsFormat.tsv Output_tsv_filename_fullpath:/data/Results_000.tsv

 ```

 Note: It is expected that the reference chromosomes lay in the Chromosomes folder, whereas the Input_tsv_file lays directly in the folder mounted as a volume to container, according to this manner, the output will be in the same folder, which is mounted to the docker container.
 The output here is called Results_000.tsv, but the user can call it otherwise.